- Home

 The process is complicated and advice from FAIRE/France-Renov is recommended.

-There is also assistance under the Coup de pouce économies d'énergie programme referred to above for assistance with roof insulation, with the same maximum income thresholds that apply.
+There has also been assistance under the Coup de pouce économies d'énergie programme referred to above for assistance with roof insulation, with the same maximum income thresholds that apply.

-Assistance is at the rate per m2, depending upon income.
+Assistance was at the rate per m2, depending upon income.
 It is €12m2 for those on the lowest incomes and €10m2 for others.

 You can read our article on CEE assistance for roof insulation at Free Roof Insulation to your French Home.